AdobeDocs/experience-manager-64.en/help/communities/using/components-guide.md

 ![](assets/chlimage_1-405.png)

-The main body of the guide displays :
+The main body of the guide displays:

-1. Title : the name of the component selected
+1. Title: the name of the component selected
-1. [Client-Side Llibraries](#client-side-libraries) : a list of one or more required categories
+1. [Client-Side Llibraries](#client-side-libraries): a list of one or more required categories
-1. [Includable](../../communities/using/scf.md#add-or-include-a-communities-component) : if the component may be dynamically included, then the state can be toggled in author edit mode :
+1. [Includable](../../communities/using/scf.md#add-or-include-a-communities-component): if the component may be dynamically included, then the state can be toggled in author edit mode:

-    * if added, text displayed is : "This component is included via its par node."
+    * if added, text displayed is: "This component is included via its par node."
-    * if included, text displayed is : "This component is included dynamically."
+    * if included, text displayed is: "This component is included dynamically."
     * if not includable, then no text is displayed

-1. Sample Component or Feature : an active instance of the component or feature.
+1. Sample Component or Feature: an active instance of the component or feature.
 If a component, it may be altered with changes made to the templates, CSS and data provided in the tab section.

 >[!NOTE]
 >